 Yard piping costs include concrete thrust blocks to hold small pipe elbows and other fittings in place.
 The basis of the thrust block volume calculation is thrust force in pounds.
 The models derive thrust force using a lookup table based on pipe diameter.
-Users can modify this lookup table on the engineering lookup sheet of the WBS cost database.
+Users can modify the thrust force assumptions by editing the engineering lookup table extracted from the WBS cost database.
 The values in the lookup table assume a pipe test pressure of 150 pounds per square inch and a pipe elbow angle of 90 degrees and account for block weight.
 Although both vertical and horizontal elbows are expected in every pipe-laying job, the thrust block calculations assume horizontal thrust blocks.